talisainen/Scriptor-Jekyll-Theme/_posts/2021-12-02-tlu-wifi-testing.md

 - 5 GHz network created by 2nd generation iPhone mini with Tele2 mobile network provider
 - 2.4 GHz network created by iPhone 11 Pro with Tele2 mobile network provider
-- 2.4GHz and 5 GHz networks created by Zyxel LTE2566-M634 4G LTE Mobile WiFi Router (the one on the first image) with Tele2 mobile network provider
+- 2.4GHz and 5 GHz networks created by Zyxel LTE2566-M634 4G LTE Mobile WiFi Router (the one on the first image) with Telia mobile network provider

-{% include image_caption.html imageurl="images/2022-12-02-tlu-wifi-testing/temi-and-double.jpg" title="" caption="Temi and Double discussing TLU Wi-Fi" %}
+{% include image_full.html imageurl="images/2022-12-02-tlu-wifi-testing/temi-and-double.jpg" title="" caption="Temi and Double discussing TLU Wi-Fi" %}

 Not to go into details, but we found Temi to be less reliable and more prone to losing connection, however it might be partially compensated by its higher self-sustainability and using offline maps when moving.